JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 However it does model the initial five months January to May quite well.

-Due to the models issues with volatility if I were to continue forecasting the 2018 energy price data with another model I would consider a GARCH model as it is good for modelling volatility clustering.
+The ARIMA model has significant issues modelling the volatility of the energy price data.

 # Conclusion
 The best model was the ARIMA model: ARIMA(3,1,1)(0,0,2)[48].